 I am a licensed professional civil engineer.
-I have a bachelor and master’s degree in civil engineering as well as an MBA.
+I have a bachelor and master's degree in civil engineering as well as an MBA.
 I graduated from the Georgia Institute of Technology and I am currently a lead engineer in my company where I train engineers on a regular basis.
 My work gave me the required teaching skills to deal with many different types of individuals.
-I am well versed in three different languages including French and Arabic.
-The topics I teach include Math, Physics, Engineering and Arabic language.
+I teach students a wide range of topics and helped many of them achieve their score goals.
+The topics I teach include Math, Physics, Engineering and Admission Exams including the GRE Quantitative.
 My favorite topic is Math because it requires a good intellect and motivating ability to solve problems.
 I have an approachable style of teaching in that I make my students feel comfortable asking me any questions and I use a simple progressive approach to help them reach their goals.
 My hobbies include traveling and acting.
-Yes you might be able to find me in a number of movies you may like!
+Yes, you might be able to find me in a number of movies you may like!

 Education & Certification